radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Authoring, Registering and Deploying the user-defined types in Radius

-Define a schema for the custom resource types that my application uses in Radius.
+Define a schema for the user-defined type that my application uses in Radius.
 The schema defines the structure and properties of the custom resource type.
-The resource schema authoring tool provides auto completion like intellisense in VSCode to help the user author the schema.
-The authored resource schema is consistent and uniform across all the custom resource types that the user defines.
+The resource schema authoring tool provides guidance on auto completion like IntelliSense in VSCode to help the user author the schema.

 #### Schema authoring format